 - Match My Makeup: which does the same thing with its own software

 So test them out and see what works best for you.

 Find a foundation twin

 Foundation twin you say?
-Basically what I mean here is that you identify and influencer who wears the same shade of foundation as you in most if not all shades.
+Basically what I mean here is that you identify an influencer who wears the same shade of foundation as you in most if not all shades.
 That way you can use her purchases and recommendations as a guide for what will work for you and what won’t.
 My foundation twin is @fabjennie and most foundations that work for her will work for me.

 That’s how you choose the best foundation shade for your skin tone.
 In my next post, I will tackle how to find your foundation shade if you are starting completely from scratch.
-Let me know in the comments how these work for you are there are other methods you use to get the right shade which I have missed?Follow me on social media
+Let me know in the comments how these work for you are there other methods you use to get the right shade that I have missed?Follow me on social media